cortexlabs/cortex/docs/deployments/predictor.md

 # Predictor

-A Predictor is a Python file that describes how to initialize a model and use it to make a prediction.
+A Predictor is a Python class that describes how to initialize a model and use it to make a prediction.

-The lifecycle of a replica running a Predictor starts with loading the implementation file and executing code in the global scope.
+The lifecycle of a replica running using Predictor starts instantiating with loading the implementation file and executing code in the global scope.
 Once the implementation is loaded, Cortex calls the `init()` function to allow for any additional preparations.
 The `init()` function is typically used to download and initialize the model.
 It receives the metadata object, which is an arbitrary dictionary defined in the API configuration (it can be used to pass in the path to the exported/pickled model, vocabularies, aggregates, etc).
 Once the `init()` function is executed, the replica is available to accept requests.
 Upon receiving a request, the replica calls the `predict()` function with the JSON payload and the metadata object.
-The `predict()` function is responsible for returning a prediction based on the request payload.
+The `predict()` function is responsible for returning a prediction from a sample.

 Global variables can be shared across functions safely because each replica handles one request at a time.